mikhaill/mikhaill.github.io/1_Introduction.md

 If you haven’t thought about product positioning, now is the time to do it.
 There are many other wonderful resources on product positioning and marketing.

-Let me give you two warning as you think about your product positioning.
-Do not let pricing be your differentiation.
-There will always be someone who will find a way to undercut you and offer a similar set of features cheaper than you can.
+Let me give you two warning as you think about your product positioning. **Do not let pricing be your differentiation.** There will always be someone who will find a way to undercut you and offer a similar set of features cheaper than you can.
 Please try to find a different way to position yourself other than price.

-Have a clear decision on if you’re going to be a premium product in the marketplace or not.
-A premium product at a higher cost may require a sales team, which means additional hiring, costs, commission, etc. A premium product also comes with certain assumptions such account managers, phone support, etc. This isn’t to discourage you from pricing at a premium, if that’s how you’re planning to build your business but be aware of the implications.
+**Have a clear decision on if you’re going to be a premium product in the marketplace or not.**  A premium product may require a sales team, which means additional hiring, costs, commission, etc. A premium product also comes with certain assumptions about account managers, phone support, etc. This isn’t to discourage you from pricing at a premium, just be aware of the implications.